skojaku/adv-net-sci/docs/lecture-note/m06-centrality/hands-on.md

     - Katz centrality
     - Betweenness centrality
     - Closeness centrality
-2. Plot the centrality measures on the map and see in which centrality Rome is the most important node. 🗺️🏛️
+2. Plot the centrality measures on the map and see in which centrality Rome is the most important node. 🗺️🏛️ (as beautiful as possible!!)